JetBrains/teamcity-sdk-docs/topics/front-end-extensions.md

 * `PluginUIContext` – context object which represents the plugin location.
 It contains currently selected `projectId`, `buildId`, `buildTypeId`, `agentId`, `agentPoolId`, `agentTypeId`.
 TeamCity guarantees that each plugin will receive the latest context.

-* _Plugin lifecycle_ – set of events, each of them is invoked when the plugin content passes a certain step.
+* _Plugin Lifecycle_ – set of events, each of them is invoked when the plugin content passes a certain step.
 For example, _the plugin is mounted to a DOM_, _context is updated_, _plugin is unmounted_.

-* _Plugin wrapper_ – Sakura UI entity, a React component which manages a certain `PlaceID`.
+* _Plugin Wrapper_ – Sakura UI entity, a React component which manages a certain `PlaceID`.
 It reacts on the plugin UI context changes, passes updates to a plugin and manages plugin lifecycles.

 * `TeamсityReactAPI` – publicly exposed JS toolset which helps developers to manage plugins.

-* _Plugin registry_ – JavaScript object which stores data about each rendered plugin.
+* _Plugin Registry_ – JavaScript object which stores data about each rendered plugin.
 This register could be used to search, retrieve, and remove plugins.

-* _Plugin constructor_ – JavaScript prototype used to create a plugin instance.
+* _Plugin Constructor_ – JavaScript prototype used to create a plugin instance.

 * _Basic plugin_ – simplest plugin.
 Its behavior and reaction to the `PluginUIContext` are defined implicitly.
 It re-renders automatically every time `PluginUIContext` updates.